hackclub/hackclub/workshops/platformer/README.md

 }
 ```

-If it is indeed off-screen, then we must remove it from the Group, alter its x-position, and append it to the Group at the last index.
+If it is indeed off-screen, then we must remove it from its current index in Group, alter its x-position, and re-append it to the Group at the last index.
+It's important to note that we're removing it from the `groundSprites` Group, but not from our program.

 It's like we're recycling the first ground sprite to be the last ground sprite by changing its position!
+We have to remove and re-add it so the "first" ground sprite in the Group is also the first ground sprite we see on screen.

 ```js
 var firstGroundSprite = groundSprites[0];